Chart Color Schemes

 Population

-Population growth drivers in Carrara are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Carrara are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Carrara's population, as estimated by AreaSearch using ABS updates and validated new addresses, was around 14,118 as of November 2025.
-This figure reflects an increase of 980 people since the 2021 Census, which reported a population of 13,138.
-The increase is inferred from AreaSearch's estimate of 14,120 residents, based on examination of the latest ERP data release by the ABS (June 2024), and an additional 37 validated new addresses since the Census date.
-This results in a population density ratio of 1,067 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Carrara's growth rate of 7.5% since the 2021 census exceeded the SA3 area average of 6.0%, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 56% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+As of Nov 2025, Carrara's population is estimated at around 14,137.
+This reflects an increase since the 2021 Census which reported a population of 13,138 people.
+The change was inferred from AreaSearch's estimation of resident population at 14,125 following examination of ABS ERP data release in Jun 2024 and additional validated new addresses since the Census date.
+This level equates to a density ratio of 1,068 persons per square kilometer.
+Carrara's 7.6% growth exceeded the SA3 area's 5.7%, marking it as a growth leader.
+Overseas migration contributed approximately 56.00000000000001% of overall population gains recently, with all drivers being positive factors.

 Frequently Asked Questions - Population